sgoodluck/sgoodluck.github.io/content/posts/10000-monkeys.md

 When you choose to use `GPT3.5` or `Claude Sonnet` you are using a model trained from the start to behave a certain way.

-This exercise non-trivial and if you don't start with a base model, is more like assembling the genetic code for your cat, growing it in a test tube, and then training it until it is ready for action.
+This exercise is non-trivial and if you don't start with a base model, is like assembling the genetic code for your cat, growing it in a test tube, and then training it until it is ready for action.

 Doing this isn't necessary for most cases and YMMV.